ddansab/flashcard-maker/README.md

     - type `cd`, space `/path/to/folder` OR:
     - type `cd`, space, then drag the folder from your filefinder into your terminal
 - Once inside the correct directory, just type `python3 flashcard-maker.py`
+- Follow the prompts
 - ...
 - ...
 - Profit

-You can change the `starter_file.txt` file as many times as you want, but *ONLY CHANGE THE STARTER FILE*
+I haave some characters already in the starter file just to test functionality on your machine.
+You can change the `starter_file.txt` file as many times as you want, but **ONLY CHANGE THE STARTER FILE**